flutter/website/src/docs/development/platform-integration/c-interop.md

 Other terms for similar functionality include
 _native interface_ and _language bindings._

+This tutorial demonstrates how to bundle C/C++ sources in a Flutter plugin and bind to them using the Dart FFI library on both Android and iOS.
+In this walkthrough, you'll create a C function that implements 32-bit addition and then exposes it through a Dart plugin named "native_add".

 {{ site.alert.note }}
   The dart:ffi library is [in active development][ffi issue] and isn't complete yet.
 Note that the API is likely to have